doxeylab/learn-genomics-in-linux/task3/README.md

 ... which tells you that "trpE" has been assigned to the gene labeled "JKMANJED_01263"

-You can then extract this gene seqeunce from the gene predictions file (.ffn) like this:
+You can then extract this gene sequence from the gene predictions file (.ffn) like this:

 ```
 # index the .ffn file so we can extract from it